minime-rust/far-powerhouse/images/README.md

-Raidable Bases gallery for FAR: Powerhouse
+# Raidable Bases Discord Gallery Images

+These images are used by the `FAR: Powerhouse` Discord for the Raidable Bases gallery and rating system.